BenTaylorPublic/screeps/README.md

 ```
 ### Mid term:
 ```
+Add all the reactions I want to run

 Transfer rut
     Rooms should have a transfer ID, of which one they're working on Each tick it tries to get that transfer